openmrs/openmrs-contrib-addonindex/README.md

 ## Deploying to production

+The production server is updated via a webhook whenever you push to the `production` tag on dockerhub.

+This is automated in CI as a manual stage in the build plan.
+In case you need to do this manually, first you need to have a docker image to tag, which you do either by:

-This is not yet automated in CI (but should be soon).
-You need to do build everything locally (first the UI then the jar + docker build, and look for output like `Successfully built 089a664e4a61`), and then
+* (Option A) build everything locally (first the UI then the jar + docker build, and looking for output like `Successfully built
+089a664e4a61`)
+* (Option B) do `docker pull <id>`

+Then you need to tag this and push to dockerhub, like:

-    docker tag <id-you-just-built> openmrs/addonindex:production
+    docker tag <id> openmrs/addonindex:production
     docker push openmrs/addonindex:production

 ## Contributing